 Ann Motl is a patent litigation associate in the Minneapolis office of Fish & Richardson.
 Ann’s clerkship experience gives her a unique ability to manage litigation pretrial matters and motion practice in federal district court.
 Ann’s engineering background allows her to serve clients in a variety of technical areas including automotive...

-Ryan Petty is a litigation law clerk in the Twin Cities office of Fish & Richardson.
-Ryan was previously a summer associate at Fish.
+Ryan Petty is an Associate in the Twin Cities office of Fish & Richardson.
+He was previously a summer associate at Fish.